ikemen-engine/Ikemen-GO/README.md

+# Ikemen-GO-SB
+This is a game which forks Ikemen GO.
+SB stand for Skill balancer.

 # Ikemen GO

 Ikemen GO is an open source fighting game engine that supports resources from the [M.U.G.E.N](https://en.wikipedia.org/wiki/Mugen_(game_engine)) engine, written in Google’s programming language, [Go](https://go.dev/).
 It is a complete rewrite of a prior engine known simply as Ikemen.